 And that point and time is NOW.

-Your ‘ego self’, your ‘conditioned self’, your ‘false self’ actually does not want you to be HAPPY.
+Your ‘ego self’, your conditioned self, your ‘false self’ actually does not want you to be HAPPY.

-I’m sorry to tell you that.
+Sorry to tell you that...

 ‘It’ doesn’t want you to be happy, that’s not its directive… ‘it’ wants you to be in fear.